deepak2233/deepak2233/README.md

 ---
 ## Hi there 👋,
-I'm Deepak Yadav, a Computer Science Undergraduate Student, 👨‍💻 with more than two years of progressive experience in deep learning and machine learning through Projects, Internships, and Course work.
+I'm a computer science undergraduate student, 👨‍💻 with more than one year of progressive experience in deep learning and machine learning through Projects, Internships, and Courses work.
+I have experience to handling large text corpora and working with noisy user-generated content.
+My past projects have been ​on topics such as Neural machine translation, Sentiment and Hate speech detection for code-mixed languages, and Text Summarization.
+Apart from this, I've also worked on Computer vision problems such as image classification with domain adaptation and object detection.
+I am also excited and open to working on any other topic in NLP and CV.

 Working on interdisciplinary research projects has equipped me with experience in dealing with open-ended problems and effectively communicating the results to technical and non-technical audiences.
-Apart from the rigorous course load, I managed several extracurricular activities🏆🎤.
+Also, I managed several extracurricular activities🏆🎤.
 Having acquired relevant skills and experience.
-Currently, I'm working on multimodal machine learning techniques(Computer Vision and NLP).

 ---